MicroEJ/docs/SDK6UserGuide/testProject.rst

   This property is only required if the VEE Port does not redirect execution traces.

 Any other property can be passed to the Test Engine by prefixing it by ``microej.testsuite.properties.``.
-For example, to set the the Immortal heap size:
+For example, to set the the Immortals Heap size:

 .. code-block::